MiSArch/testdata/README.md

 This directory contains scripts to create test data for the MiSArch Experiment Tool.

 In the Docker stack this data is created automatically when docker-compose is called.
+Note that each time the stack is executed, the test data is created, so it might end up duplicated.

 For Kubernetes all scripts must be manually executed from using e.g. `kubectl port-forward`.